-Battery Not Charging - The 993 for some reason lacks a voltmeter on the dash.
+Battery Not Charging - The 993, for some reason, lacks a voltmeter on the dash.
 It does include a battery light in the clock that is directly connected to the alternator.
-When illuminated it indicates that the battery is not charging.
-My understanding is that the battery light is actually part of the charging system and if the bulb is blown out your alternator will not charge.
-For this reason, it may be advisable to observe that the light illuminates when first turning the ignition on before starting the engine and always check the bulb before digging deeper into an alternator not charging situation.
-I have never come across this issue however others suggest that if you have the clock out for servicing and run the vehicle you will run your battery down.
+When illuminated, it indicates that the battery is not charging.
+My understanding is that the battery light is actually part of the charging system, and if the bulb is blown out, your alternator will not charge.
+For this reason, it may be advisable to note that the light illuminates when the ignition is first turned on before starting the engine, and to always check the bulb before digging deeper into an alternator not charging situation.
+I have never come across this issue; however, others suggest that if you have the clock out for servicing and run the vehicle, you will run your battery down.

 Battery Status & Charging -- The 993 likes a fully charged battery with a voltage of 12.7 ~12.6 volts at rest after the engine has been just turned off and can creep down to as low as 12V over an extended sit with the alarm energized.
 The system voltage should be between 13.5 ~14.2V volts with the engine running.
-Any lower and the alternator/voltage regulator are not doing their job, any higher and the voltage regulator is not working properly and the excessive voltage will start to fry electronic components.
-If the voltage when running is too low and before looking to deeply for the root cause make sure the alternator belt is tensioned properly as discussed on this page as it may be too loose and slipping.
+Any lower, and the alternator/voltage regulator are not doing their job; any higher, and the voltage regulator is not working properly, and the excessive voltage will start to fry electronic components.
+If the voltage when running is too low, and before looking too deeply for the root cause, make sure the alternator belt is tensioned properly, as discussed on this page, as it may be too loose and slipping.

-On occasion, I have accidentally left the dome lights on in the car overnight necessitating the need for a battery charge.
+On occasion, I have accidentally left the dome lights on in the car overnight, necessitating the need for a battery charge.
 I had an inexpensive 1.5 amp float charger on hand and purchased a cigarette lighter adapter cord for use in the car.
-Now on the occasions where a mishap results in a discharged battery, I simply plug the charger into the cigarette lighter close the door on the 12-volt wire, lock the car, the dome lights go out, plug the charger into the wall, and in and 4 hours the car starts right up.
-Since the charging rate is very slow one does not have to worry about overheating the battery or any additional venting.
-A premade cord can be purchased from Amazon or eBay the nicer ones have a light on the plug that illuminates when the plug has a positive connection to the lighter socket.
-The cigarette lighter socket on our cars is the older slightly larger style so to make a snug fit some put a rubber band or electrical tape around the lighter plug or one can make the neat solution discussed on this page.
+Now, on the occasions where a mishap results in a discharged battery, I simply plug the charger into the cigarette lighter, close the door on the 12-volt wire, lock the car; the dome lights go out; plug the charger into the wall, and in 4 hours the car starts right up.
+Since the charging rate is very slow, one need not worry about overheating the battery or additional venting.
+A premade cord can be purchased from Amazon or eBay.
+The nicer ones have a light on the plug that illuminates when the plug is securely connected to the lighter socket.
+The cigarette lighter socket on our cars is the older, slightly larger style, so to make a snug fit, some put a rubber band or electrical tape around the lighter plug, or one can make the neat solution discussed on this page.

 The advantage of using the unswitched, constant-on cigarette lighter socket over a direct attachment to the battery in the frunk is that one need not bother opening